iyudincev/connect-mongo/README.md

 __Note:__ Each time an user interacts with the server, its session expiration date is refreshed.

+You can pass `ttl` a function that, given a current session, returns a new TTL value.

 ## Remove expired sessions

 By default, `connect-mongo` uses MongoDB's TTL collection feature (2.2+) to have mongod automatically remove expired sessions.
 But you can change this behavior.